GunnerBasil/kof93/README.md

 Here are the files that I ripped from the website.
 Use them however you like.
 If a required file doesn't load (a red color in the Chrome dev tools network tab), just make an issue, and I'll add said file to the repo.

-The controls are listed in index.html, but you can view theme here:
+The controls are listed in index.html, but you can view them here:

 ```
 ## special moves ##